-1.1.9 All of the above suggest that the market-consistent valuation model may be used for much more than 'just' the market-consistent valuation.
+All of the above suggests that the market-consistent valuation model may be used for much more than 'just' the market-consistent valuation.
 It can also be an invaluable tool in measuring and managing risk and prudential capital.
-The most significant areas of application for the market-consistent valuation tool in the valuation, risk management and capital measurement processes are summarised in Figure 1.1.
+The most significant areas of application for the market-consistent valuation tool in the valuation, risk management and capital measurement processes are summarised in exhibit 1.1.